 A logo’s design should reflect the organization’s core principles and primary functions.
 A high-end eatery is more likely to benefit from a sophisticated font than a nursery.
 Similarly, to reach male retirees, you shouldn’t choose a pink and yellow color scheme that glows in the dark.

 Relevance extends beyond this surface consideration.
-Since convincing a client to go along with your creative vision can be the trickiest element of any project, you must provide them with a compelling explanation for your choices.
+Since convincing a client to go along with your creative vision can be the trickiest element of any project, you must provide them with a compelling explanation for your choices, based on your knowledge of different types of logo design.

 Select Colors That Communicate Your Brand’s Characteristics